About Rhythmic Gymnastics

 The following apparatus are used in Rhythmic Gymnastics....

-may be in hemp or of a synthetic material which retains the qualities of lightness and suppleness.
+The rope may be in hemp or of a synthetic material which retains the qualities of lightness and suppleness.
 Fundamental requirements include leaps over the rope and skipping.
 Other elements include swings, throws, circles, rotations and figures of eight.

-may be plastic or wood.
+The hoop may be plastic or wood.
 Fundamental requirements include rotation around the hand or body and rolling.
 Swings, circles, figures of eight, throws, passes through and over the hoop are other elements which should be included.
 Because of its size (80 - 90cms in diametre) technical handling is difficult.

-is made of rubber or synthetic material and is 18 - 20 cms in diametre.
+The ball is made of rubber or synthetic material and is 18 - 20 cms in diametre.
 It should rest in the gymnast's hand and not rest against the wrist or be able to be grasped.
 Fundamental elements include throwing, bouncing or rolling.
 The gymnast must use both hands and work on the whole floor area whilst showing continuous flowing movement.